A Grammar of Model Analysis: Grama

 )

-This looks much more reasonable!
-The Synthetic and Experimental data exhibit much more similar variability.
+The results of Figure 4.10 look much more reasonable!
+The simulated and experimental data exhibit much more similar variability.

 Now that we have a reasonable model for the material properties, we can turn our attention to mapping these inputs to the buckling behavior of the plate.
 Buckling is analyzed in terms of the critical buckling stress \(\sigma\) of a particular part.
 The larger this stress, the greater capacity the part has to withstand a buckling load.

-The critical buckling stress for a plate in compression is a classic result from structural mechanics [Pee11], given by
+The critical buckling stress for a plate in compression (with free edges) is a classic result of structural mechanics [Peery, 2011], given by

 Symbol |